elifitch/whirlwind-tour-of-web-performance/lazy-loading/script.md

 I've got it saved down to the project here.

 [lazyload.js]
-Lets write a little bit of JS to conditionally load the polyfill for users that need it, and then not suck up any bandwidth & JS parsing time for users with modern browsers.
+Lets write a little bit of JS to conditionally load the polyfill for users that need it, while not sucking up any bandwidth & JS parsing time for users with modern browsers.
 ```
 if (!('IntersectionObserver' in window)) {